kelvinlim/grid_api/README.md

-# GridAPI Python Client
+# LNPI GridAPI Python Client

-A comprehensive Python client library for interacting with the Grid API, providing type-safe, intuitive access to research studies, medical imaging data, and workflow management.
+A comprehensive Python client library for interacting with the LNPI Grid API, providing type-safe, intuitive access to research studies, medical imaging data, and workflow management.

 ## Features